Elgg/Elgg/docs/guides/events-list.rst

 Annotation events
 =================

-**annotate, <entity type>**
+**create:before, annotation**
-    Called before the annotation has been created.
-Return false to prevent annotation of this entity.
+    Called before the annotation is written to the database.
+Return ``false`` to prevent DB write.

-**create, annotation**
+**create:after, annotation**
     Called after the annotation has been created.

-Return false to delete the annotation.
+**update:before, annotation**
+    Called before the annotation is updated in the DB.
+Return ``false`` to prevent DB write.

-**update, annotation**
+**update:after, annotation**
-    Called after the annotation has been updated.
-Return false to *delete the annotation.*
+    Called after the annotation has been updated

-**delete, annotation**
+**delete:before, annotation**
     Called before annotation is deleted.
-Return false to prevent deletion.
+Return ``false`` to prevent deletion.
+	Note that this event is not triggered when either owner or entity is deleted (listen to entity events if you need to perform additional cleanup).

+**delete:after, annotation**
+    Called after annotation is deleted
+	Note that this event is not triggered when either owner or entity is deleted (listen to entity events if you need to perform additional cleanup).

 **enable, annotation**
 	Called when enabling annotations.
 Return false to prevent enabling.